 Frequently asked questions

-What is the typical cost to repair hail damage on a roof in Dodge City?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Dodge City?

-How much is my hail deductible in Ford County?
+What is the wind and hail deductible for homeowners in Ford County?

 Wind/hail deductible notice